 - 1. Check to see that all shelter areas are set-up and ready to go.
-Shelter areas that should be designated and readied are: - Registration Area - Waiting Area for people waiting to register - TV Area for those wanting to tract the storm - On -Campus Residents Area - Faculty & Staff Area - Dining Area with meal times and menus posted - Student Union Entertainment - 2.
+Shelter areas that should be designated and readied are: - Registration Area - Waiting Area for people waiting to register - TV Area for those wanting to tract the storm - On -Campus Residents Area - Faculty & Staff Area - Dining Area with meal times and menus posted - 2.
 Make sure that all signs are posted.
-Signage should include: - Registration Area - All shelter residents MUST register before entering the shelter area - Dining Area - Student Union Entertainment - First-Aid Station - Information Board - For Emergency Exit Only.
-Please exit through the registration area doors following shelter guidelines. - Make sure that the registration forms, shelter rules, residence hall rosters, Brady Complex rosters, and check-in and check-out sheets are at the registration area and ready for use. - 4.
+Signage should include: - Registration Area - All shelter residents MUST register before entering the shelter area - Dining Area - First-Aid Station - Information Board - For Emergency Exit Only.
+Please exit through the registration area doors following shelter guidelines.

+- 3. Make sure that the registration forms, shelter rules, residence hall rosters, Brady Complex rosters, and check-in and check-out sheets are at the registration area and ready for use. - 4.
 Make sure that the colored wrist bands are at the registration site and that a chart of which color is assigned to each person entering the shelter. - 5.
-Make sure that registration area supplies are at the site.
-Those supplies include:
+Have all registration and building staffing assigned duties and ready to perform when the doors open.
+Have staff that can assign shelter areas and assist shelter residents as they complete registration.